Researchers study how combustion-derived pollution can change metabolism, epigenetic makeup in the womb

 Gestational exposure to combustion-derived particular matter can lower energy expenditure at least in part through alterations to mitochondrial metabolism, according to a new study from researchers at Le Bonheur Children’s and the University of Tennessee Health Science Center.

 The study, published in the American Journal of Physiology, Endocrinology and Metabolism, found that pregnant mice exposed to particulate pollution had larger pups – who stayed large throughout life – than pups born to mothers who weren’t exposed to pollutants.
-Suprisingly, hose large pups also ate less food than their control counterparts, said Stephania Cormier, director of the Pediatric Asthma Research Program and Plough Foundation Chair of Excellence in Pediatrics at Le Bonheur and UTHSC.
+Surprisingly, hose large pups also ate less food than their control counterparts, said Stephania Cormier, director of the Pediatric Asthma Research Program and Plough Foundation Chair of Excellence in Pediatrics at Le Bonheur and UTHSC.

 Cormier believes this work will translate to humans, particularly those in industrialized countries with high combustion pollution.
 It could also explain the rapid increase of obesity and diabetes among humans in industrialized countries – a rate that far outpaces evolutionary changes.
 Her goal is to learn more about how obesity and airway dysfunction correlate – and eventually develop therapeutics to treat the condition.